Almerc/almerc.github.io/_posts/2016-03-28-MiniGreenHouse.md

 #### Finishing touches

 To make sure the unit is ready for the rain, and storm Katie forecast on the weekend, I treated all the pieces of wood with a few layers of an outdoor oil based treatement.
 I may also paint the top of the frame at a later date.
-To protect the user receiving nasty scratches from the protruding screws whilst tending to plants, I sliced some wine bottle corks and screwed them over the ends.
+To protect the user receiving nasty scratches from the protruding screws whilst tending to plants, I sliced some wine bottle corks and placed them over the sharp ends.

+Now to play the waiting game for these delicious vegetables..

 ![Greenhouse]({{ site.baseurl }}/images/GreenHouse/DSC_0627.JPG "GFinish")